E-CAM/E-CAM-Library/Classical-MD-Modules/modules/MSJuly2019_minDist2segments_KKT/readme.rst

 I provide a simple Makefile you can find at the same location that the source code.
 You need C++11 in order to use the pseudo-random number generator.
-It also has OpenMP acceleration.
-Edit the make file to enable it.
+The example also has OpenMP acceleration, edit the ``Makefile`` to enable it.
-Before the compilation you can clean the previous build with "make mrproper" command.
+Before the compilation you can clean the previous build with the ``make mrproper`` command.

 The purpose of the module is to calculate the minimal distance between two segments.
 For each distance we compare the result to an "exact enumeration" of all the possible distances and return a warning if the two results differ by more than the enumeration